Six levels of competitive readiness: How to get ready for the ambush...

 When the quality of your product matches that of your competition, the consumer will then focus on the company and the people in it that are more satisfying to deal with.
 You may provide generic services and support, but that is only to be expected.
 Generic support is not a satisfier, but fail to live up to customer expectation and your level of support is a dissatisfier.
 You must raise the level of customer care with augmented features customers did not think of or thought of but did not expect.
 Care for the customer is your most powerful strategic weapon.

 5. New features

 The problem with providing unexpected enhancements to product, service or support is that soon others copy you.
 What was once unexpected becomes expected, and you will soon need to scale to the next level, developing potential new features in the product and customer care.

 The potential product brings us back to the beginning of this cycle: the right product features.
 To link the end of this cycle with a new beginning, there is yet one more level to plan for: time to market.
 Getting your new potential product to market ahead of your competition will help you maintain product leadership and retain ¬customer loyalty.

 Being competitively ready requires you to understand all levels in the competitive hierarchy and to be prepared to reach each at the right time.

 E. MICHAEL SHAYS CMC (firstname.lastname@example.org) is President of EMS Network, International, an association of senior management consultants helping clients faced with conflict, transition, stagnation, and management dilemmas.

-Have a question for X-Michael?
-Ask or leave a comment below!
+Have a question for X-Michael or want to leave a comment?